bspfsystems/YamlConfiguration/README.md

 You can download the latest version of the library from [here](https://github.com/bspfsystems/YamlConfiguration/releases/latest/).

-The latest version is Release 1.1.0.
+The latest version is release 1.1.0.

 ## Build from Source